DIN-Foundation/bcs-ntnu-2021/project-plan.md

 ### Deliverables

 - Proof-of-concept SSI application which implements the user-story
-- A comparison matrix of ledger compability
+- A comparison matrix of ledger interoperability
-- A comparison matrix of wallet compability
+- A comparison matrix of wallet interoperability
+- Project report

 # 3. Prosjektorganisering